maulikmadhavi/ollama_streamlit_demos/README.md

 ## Features
 - **RAG Support with custom PDFs**: Run your RAG models with custom PDFs.
+- **Internet Search Integration**: Enhance responses with real-time information from DuckDuckGo (disabled by default).
 - **Interactive UI**: Utilize Streamlit to create a user-friendly interface.
 - **Local Model Execution**: Run your Ollama models locally without the need for external APIs.
 - **Real-time Responses**: Get real-time responses from your models directly in the UI.